 The Avvo Rating is based only on the information we have collected and that the attorney has provided, so we don’t recommend the Avvo Rating as the only piece of information you use to evaluate whether an attorney is right for you.
 The rating is a tool that provides a snapshot assessment of a lawyer’s background, and should be considered alongside other information such as client reviews and peer endorsements.

-Frequently asked questions about the Avvo Rating
+Frequently Asked Consumer Questions about the Avvo Rating

 How does Avvo calculate the Avvo Rating?